minnavirkki/react/README.md

-# This is my first r
+# This is my first react rep. 🐠